 Corporate philosophy and policy

-Under our corporate philosophy "Dedicated to Man's Fight against Disease and Pain", we are committed to fulfilling unmet medical needs.
+Under our corporate philosophy "Dedicated to the Fight against Disease and Pain", we are committed to fulfilling unmet medical needs.
 We aim to develop innovative new drugs that deliver true benefit to patients.

 We are highly aware of our responsibility as a pharmaceutical company dealing in medicinal drugs upon which human lives depend, and we are working to further strengthen our level of compliance to ensure that all our actions not only fully comply with all legal regulations but also are based on higher ethical standards.